thomascrha/pipelam/README.md

 ## Json Payload

 1. The JSON payload must be a valid JSON object.
 It also can't be pretty printed - it must be a single line.
 If it can't be parsed as JSON the input is treated as type `text` and the text is just displayed.
-2. The object must contain a `type` key with a value of either `text` or `image`.
+2. The object must contain a `type` key with a value of either `text`, `image`, or `wob`.
-3. The object must contain an `expression` key with a value of the text you want to display or the path to the image you want to show.
+3. The object must contain an `expression` key with a value:
+   - For `text`: The text you want to display (supports Pango markup)
+   - For `image`: The path to the image you want to show
+   - For `wob`: A numeric value between 0-200 representing the progress bar percentage
 4. The object also supports an `version` key, at this point this doesn't do anything - but it is there for future compatibility.
 The default value is 0.
 5. For all optional keys these must be contained in an inner object with the key `settings`.
 This object can contain the following keys:
     - `window_timeout`: The time in milliseconds before the overlay is hidden.